rei/rei-cedar-docs/docs/release-notes/summer-2020/README.md

 ### CdrModal Smooth Scroll

-CdrModal now renders it's closing animation properly when the `scroll-behavior` of the page is set to `smooth`.
+CdrModal now renders its closing animation properly when the `scroll-behavior` of the page is set to `smooth`.

 ## Breaking Changes